- UCAS course code

 Course overview

-• Study a joint honours degree which combines research-informed academic study of law and criminology with practice-led approaches to law and its relationship with crime, criminal behaviour and social problems.
+- Combine theory with practice- led approaches to law and its relationship with crime, criminal behaviour and social problems.

-• Gain hands-on experience by volunteering alongside professionals in our Justice Hub, Legal Advice Centre, and by taking our applied law options.
+- Gain hands- on experience by volunteering with professionals in our Justice Hub and Legal Advice Centre or through applied law options.

-• Our degree supports you in entering the legal profession as a barrister through an award recognised by the Bar Standards Board, or in taking your first steps towards qualification as a solicitor through our collaboration with BARBRI to prepare you for the Solicitors Qualifying Exam after you graduate.
+- Prepare for a career in the legal profession as a barrister through an award recognised by the Bar Standards Board or through our collaboration with BARBRI which prepares you for the Solicitors Qualifying Exam you will take after you graduate.

 Open days